 In research conducted earlier this year we found that the proportion of women who encounter financial difficulty due to separation or divorce is almost double that of men (12.5% compared to 6.8%).

-These findings tie in with our articles last year It’s the recession hitting women harder, not the shopping bill and Men are the weakest (money) link.
+These findings tie in with our articles last year It’s the recession hitting women harder, not the shopping bill.

-If you’re suffering from debt, whatever your gender or marital status, you can get help from us instantly by using our online counselling service Debt Remedy.
+If you’re suffering from debt, whatever your gender or marital status, you can get help from us instantly by using our online debt help service Debt Remedy.

 34. What’s the difference between the perception and the reality of debt?

 The simplified perception of personal debt among a lot of the general public is that people spend too much on flat-screen tellies and new sofas and this forces them into debt.
-This isn’t completely true (although, as this StepChange client told us in a recent video, “retail therapy” was her downfall).
+This isn’t completely true (although, as some StepChange clients tell us, “retail therapy” was can be their downfall).

 The real causes of problem debt are “life shocks” or “life changes”: job loss, reduced hours or pay cuts, or in our personal life with divorce, separation and bereavement.